Colleges by Location

 Retention Rate

-As reported in 2021, the freshman retention rate for Hawaii Community College was 59%.
+The freshman retention rate for Hawaii Community College was 59% in 2021.

 Student Body